Catalonia warns of civil disobedience as Madrid readies direct rule

 “They are president of the regional government and senior figures in that government because of the constitution,” said Soraya Saenz de Santamaria during a radio interview.

-“They are not entrusted with that role by any divine authority,” she said.
+“They are not entrusted with that role by any divine authority,” she also said.
+(Writing by Julien Toyer; additional reporting by Alistair Smout; editing by Ralph Boulton)

-Additional reporting by Jesus Aguado in Madrid and Alistair Smout in London; Editing by Ralph Boulton and Richard Balmforth